melissaguillen/GuillenConcreteCutting/README.md

 to do labor relating to concrete.
 Age: 39+ Gender: Majority Men
 Demographics: White (61.9%), Hispanic or Latino (24.1%), Black or African American (8%) and Unknown (3.7%)
- - Frameworks and/or library used:Broostrap & JavaScript
+ - Frameworks and/or library used: JavaScript
  - Additional Notes:N/A

 # Project Plan